Powerhead13/amazing-intervals/README.md

 # Amazing intervals

-Incredable system of injecting date ranges into database in optimal way
+Incredible system of injecting date ranges into database in optimal way

 ### Requirements